The Commonplace

 0.18

 We evaluate these diverse archetypes across real-world clinical diagnostic cases to examine the potential effects of adopting distinct human-LLM archetypes on LLM outputs and decision outcomes.
-Decision Quality mixed medium LLM outputs and decision outcomes in clinical diagnostic cases
+Decision Quality mixed LLM outputs and decision outcomes in clinical diagnostic cases

 0.11

 Selection of human-LLM interaction archetype can influence LLM outputs and decisions.
-Decision Quality mixed medium changes in LLM outputs and decision outcomes associated with different human-LLM archetypes
+Decision Quality mixed changes in LLM outputs and decision outcomes associated with different human-LLM archetypes

 0.11

 Selection of a human-LLM archetype brings important risks and considerations for the designers of human-AI decision-making systems.
-Ai Safety And Ethics negative medium identified risks and design considerations for system designers
+Ai Safety And Ethics negative identified risks and design considerations for system designers

 0.11

 The paper presents relevant tradeoffs and design choices across human-LLM archetypes, including decision control, social hierarchies, cognitive forcing strategies, and information requirements.
-Ai Safety And Ethics null_result high catalog of tradeoffs and design considerations across archetypes (categories: decision control, social hierarchies, cognitive forcing strategies, information requirements)
+Ai Safety And Ethics null_result catalog of tradeoffs and design considerations across archetypes (categories: decision control, social hierarchies, cognitive forcing strategies, information requirements)

 0.18

 LLMs are increasingly supporting decision-making across high-stakes domains, requiring critical reflection on the socio-technical factors that shape how humans and LLMs are assigned roles and interact during human-in-the-loop decision-making.
-Ai Safety And Ethics positive medium trend: increased use of LLMs in high-stakes decision-making domains (motivation for study)
+Ai Safety And Ethics positive trend: increased use of LLMs in high-stakes decision-making domains (motivation for study)

 0.11